vstoykov/compiling-python/README.md

 Use Docker image created with `build-python.sh` inside to build Python for CenotOS 6.
 (Docker image is created from the Dockerfile.
-You can simply run `make` to create the image locally if youo do not trust Docker).
+You can simply run `make` to create the image locally if you do not trust Docker).
 This script will create tar.gz archive that can be extracted at the given (during compilation) prefix.